School Secretary Salary

 Popular Skills for School Secretary

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Microsoft Office, Office Administration, Customer Relations, and Microsoft Excel are correlated to pay that is above average.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Office Administration, Microsoft Office, Customer Relations, and Scheduling are correlated to pay that is above average.
 Those listing Data Entry as a skill should be prepared for drastically lower pay.
 Records Management and Bilingual also typically command lower compensation.
-The majority of those who know Microsoft Office also know Customer Service, Typing, and Customer Relations.
+Those familiar with Microsoft Office also tend to know Customer Service, Typing, and Customer Relations.

 Pay by Experience Level for School Secretary